-Robben Island – like Alcatraz – has always captured people’s imagination.
-It was the island where many of South Africa’s freedom fighters were imprisoned and Nelson Mandela spent 18 years of his life.
+Robben Island – like Alcatraz – has always captured people’s imaginations.
+It was the island where many of South Africa’s freedom fighters were imprisoned and where Nelson Mandela spent 18 years of his life.

 Follow the links below to view: